Google Dorking - What We Did

 Now we moved on to using Google Dorking to try and find some hidden websites.
 First of all we tried to find passwords that people might have left online using the search term

 username password email filetype:xls.
 This term will search for usernames, passwords and emails which are contained in an Excel Spreadsheet (XLS).
 Luckily, we didn’t find anything of use when searching that!

 Then we found that we could find servers containing lots of MP3 and MP4 files using the search term

 queen mp3 intitle:"index of".
 This term will find MP3s containing the word ‘queen’ on pages that have a title of ‘index of’.
 This means that we’ll be targeting file servers that have a simple web interface for viewing files.
 This got us lots of results.

 Finally, we moved onto looking for devices that shouldn’t be on the internet at all, like printers.
 We were able to find printers on Google by searching

-intitle:"hp laserjet" inurl:info_configuration.htm, this will find HP Laserjet printer configuration pages.
-We were all very suprised with how many printers came up because printers are meant to only be accessable from the internal network, so some big mistakes must be happening for them to end up on Google!
+intitle:"hp laserjet" inurl:info_configuration.htm, this will find HP laserjet printer configuration pages.
+We were all very surprised with how many printers came up because printers are meant to only be accessible from the internal network, so some big mistakes must be happening for them to end up on Google!
 Most of the ones we found were thankfully password protected.

 This session showed how easy that it is for people to find pages that you might be hiding on your website, and also how to find device that you might not want to be accessed by the public.